TO: Finance Faculty (regular, visiting, and adjunct faculty, and instructors)

 FROM: David Yermack, Finance Dept. Chair; Manjiree Jog, Finance Dept. Deputy Chair, and Anothony Lynch, Finance Dept. Undergraduate Program Coordinator

 DATE: April 15, 2022

 SUBJECT: Suggested Undergraduate Grading Standards for the Department of Finance

-This memo lays out the Department of Finance policy on suggested grading standards in the undergraduate program effective Fall 2013.
-(Note that MBA program grading guidelines, described elsewhere on this website, are unchanged.)
+This memo lays out the Department of Finance policy on suggested grading standards in

 Our reputation depends in part on the ability of prospective employers to quickly ascertain that a student really understands financial theory and practice, and has the technical capability to use the tools learned in finance courses.
 It is part of your responsibility as a faculty member at New York University to evaluate student understanding of the materials in your course with examinations or written assignments that are sufficiently demanding to reveal differential performance.